hudag/mini_proj_1/git.md

 ![Step2](/images/GitFlowDevelopBranch2.png)

-3. When it is time to make a release, a release branch is created off of develop.
+3. When it is time to make a release, a new branch is created called release which is created off of develop.

 ![Step3](/images/GitFlowReleaseBranch3.png)